matcom/hulk/docs/08_typing.md

 HULK is a statically-typed language with optional type annotations.
 So far you haven't seen any because HULK has a powerful [type inference system](/inference) which we will talk about later on.
 However, all symbols in HULK have a static type, and all programs in HULK are statically checked during compilation.

-Tye annotations can be added anywhere a symbol is defined, that is:
+Type annotations can be added anywhere a symbol is defined, that is:

 - in variable declarations with `let` expressions;
 - in function or method arguments and return type;